PasingGrades

 The Focus on Grades Instead of Learning

-But somewhere along the way, the grade became the goal itself.
+But somewhere along the way, the grade became the goal itself and competence took a back seat.

 That is not a measurement of learning.
 That is a measurement of policy differences between two adults.